-I want to share in this Note about what I have learned about using wp-cli to remotely manage my pair Networks WordPress site from my Mac computer.
+I want to share in this post about what I have learned about using wp-cli to remotely manage my pair Networks WordPress site from my Mac computer.
 As prerequisites, you need to first set up SSH Key Authentication and have wp-cli installed on your remote server.
 Please refer to how I installed WordPress on pair Networks using wp-cli for more information about how to set up wp-cli.
-This note should be helpful for anyone that uses a Linux-like web server with SSH access.
-As usual, my Notes are macOS centric, but it is also possible to use wp-cli on Windows 10; you can find more info here.
+This post should be helpful for anyone that uses a Linux-like web server with SSH access.
+As usual, my posts are macOS centric, but it is also possible to use wp-cli on Windows 10; you can find more info here.

 There’s a lot that you can do with wp-cli.
-In this Note, I want to show you how you can export your remote WordPress database and copy it to your local (Mac) computer using wp-cli and scp.
+In this post, I want to show you how you can export your remote WordPress database and copy it to your local (Mac) computer using wp-cli and scp.
 There is a lot of wp-cli info to be found on the Net.
 Hopefully, I can give you enough information to help you get started.
 The first step you need to do is install the wp (wp-cli) command on your Mac.
 For me, the easiest way to do the install and keep it up to date is to use Homebrew.
 If you haven’t already, please install Homebrew.
 You will find it very useful for adding command-like software to your Mac.
 After Homebrew is installed, you can install wp-cli with the following command:

 george@imac1: /Users/george ==> brew install wp-cli

 You can then verify your wp-cli by doing: